Yann39/hyperledger-explorer-docker/README.md

 1. _config.json_ : file representing the network configuration
 2. _crypto-config_ : folder containing the network certificates

-You can regenerate the crypto materials from the _app/config/configtx.yaml_ and _app/config/crypto-config.yaml_ files.
+You can regenerate the cryptographic materials from the _app/config/configtx.yaml_ and _app/config/crypto-config.yaml_ files if needed.

 Then simply run :